qzio/coltrane/README.md

 coltrane comes out of need for some kind of simple mvc structure for small rest-like php apps.
 Without much overhead or fancy features.

-As default, a simple pdo wrapper is included everything in lib/ is required automatically, just drop what ever libs/ or modules you have there, or remove whatever you don't like.
+everything in lib/ is required automatically, just drop whatever libs or modules you have there.

 ## directory structure